BraadMartin/better-rest-api-featured-images/readme.md

 ## Description ##

 **Note:** You probably do not need this plugin.
 The REST API already supports adding the query param `?_embed` to your URL and the response will then include all "embedded media", including the featured image, and the data you get there is exactly what this plugin gives you.
-The only reasons to use this plugin at this point are if you prefer to have the featured image data in a top level field in the response rather than among other embedded media in the "_embedded" field, and if you _always_ want the featured image data in the response rather than having to ask for it with `?_embed`.
+The only reasons to use this plugin at this point are if you prefer to have the featured image data in a top level field in the response rather than among other embedded media in the `_embedded` field, and if you _always_ want the featured image data in the response rather than having to ask for it with `?_embed`.
 I still use this plugin because I do usually want both these things, but definitely give `?_embed` a try before using this plugin. :)

 Version 2 of the WordPress REST API returns a `featured_media` field (formerly featured_image) on the post object by default, but this field is simply the image ID.